DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2023-08-03-showing-providers-updated-applications.md

 ![Screenshot showing blue notification banner, on the same day](banner-day-one.png)

 ### Timeline tab
-We also updated the timeline tab, by adding a section for 'Application updated' to show what has been updated. e.g. address or phone number.
+We also updated the timeline tab, by adding a section called 'Application updated' to show what has been updated.
+For example, the candidate's address or phone number.

 ![Screenshot showing the timeline tab](timeline.png)